Mrs. Brown, You've Got a Lovely Daughter (film)

-Mrs. Brown, You've Got a Lovely Daughter is a 1968 British musical comedy film directed by Saul Swimmer and starring Peter Noone.
-The film showcases the British rock band Herman's Hermits, and is their second and final feature film, following Hold On! in 1966.
-The group sings nine songs including the title track and the romantic hit song "There's a Kind of Hush".
+Mrs. Brown, You've Got a Lovely Daughter is a 1968 British musical comedy film directed by Saul Swimmer and starring Herman's Hermits and Stanley Holloway.
+It was written by Thaddeus Vane and produced by Allen Klein.

+It was Herman's Hermits' second starring feature, as well as their third and last film for Metro-Goldwyn-Mayer, following When the Boys Meet the Girls (1965) and Hold On!
+(1966).

 Plot

 Herman Tulley inherits a prize greyhound called Mrs. Brown and aims to race the dog and win the derby in London.
 Herman and his group, The Hermits, play gigs to raise money for the race entry fees.
 After Mrs. Brown wins the preliminaries in Manchester, The Hermits travel to London for the big race.
 However, they must again raise money to enter their greyhound, so they make arrangements for more concerts and also take up temporary employment at G.G.
 Brown's fruit market.
 During this time, Herman falls for Judy, an aspiring young model who is the Browns' daughter, but Herman's neighborhood friend Tulip has her sights set on him.
 Mrs. Brown wins the London race, but is later lost by Herman after he ties her to a baggage cart at a busy railway station.
 She eventually is found by a street entertainer and returned and gives birth to a "daughter."
 Judy does modeling in Rome.
 Herman winds up moving on with the hint of a possible relationship with Tulip.